Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Motivic decomposition theorems

 \begin{example} Assume that the variety $X$ in Theorem \ref{Gbasic1} is {\em generically split}, that is, $\tau_{F(X)}=\cT$.
 Then by Theorem \ref{Gbasic1} the complete motivic decomposition of $X$ consists of shifts of the motive $M_\cT$.
 This is the decomposition constructed in \cite[Theorem 5.17]{J-invariant}. \end{example}

 \begin{proof}[Proof of Theorem \ref{Gbasic1}] We proof Theorem \ref{Gbasic1} simultaneously for all $G$ (over all fields) using an induction on $n=\rk G$ (the rank of $G$ which is the number of elements in $T_G$).
-The base of the induction is $n=0$ where $\cX_G=\{\Spec F\}$ and the statements are trivial.
+The base of the induction is $n=0$ where $\cX_G=\{\Spec F\}$ and the statement is trivial.

 From now on we are assuming that $n\geq1$ and that Theorem \ref{Gbasic1} is already proven for all groups of rank $<n$.

 Let $X\in\cX_G$ and let $M$ be an indecomposable summand of $M(X)$.
 We have to show that $M$ is isomorphic to a shift of $M_\tau$ for some $\tau\subset T_G$ containing $\tau_{F(X)}$.